-An examination of the exploration, settlement, development, and mythology of the American West, from 1490 to 1990, with attention paid to the role of the West as a key factor in the formation of national identity.
+An examination of the exploration, settlement, development, and mythology of the American West, from 1490 to 1990, including the role of the West as a key factor in the formation of national identity.
 Assignments include advanced reading and research.

 HIST 326 The Roman Republic (3)